ftsrg-rete/remo-lecture-notes/docs/lab9.md

  ![alt text](figs/ea-simulation/image-9.png)
  1. Create the structural composition model of the vehicle with ACC, similarly to laboratory 4:
 ![alt text](figs/ea-simulation/image220.png)
- 2. Create the internal block diagram of the system context:
+ 2. Create the internal block diagram of the system context (which is modeled by the "*Vehicle with ACC*" block):
  ![alt text](figs/ea-simulation/image-11.png)

-**Take a screenshot of the IBD, and put it into your documentation.**
+**Check: Take a screenshot of your IBD, and put it into your documentation.**

 # Create the physical model